kmwandingi/ems-optimization-pipeline/README.md

 ### Current Status: Production Ready
 The system is **fully operational** with:
-- ✅ All three pipelines working with real agents and real data
+- ✅ All three pipelines working with agents and data
 - ✅ Complete MLflow integration for experiment tracking
 - ✅ Interactive Jupyter notebooks for all pipelines
 - ✅ Comprehensive testing with 100% agent compliance